Leisure & Travel Market Trends - What Lies Ahead in 2020?

-Technology as a tourism catalyst, responsible tourism and traveling with grandchildren - these are only three of the six most influential trends, which according to booking.com data will shape travel this year.
+Technology as a tourism catalyst, responsible tourism and travelling with grandchildren - are only three of the six most influential trends, according to booking.com data, that will shape travel this year.
 Here are the details:

 ▪ Discovering lesser-known destinations – 51% of people are willing to turn an initially selected destination into a less popular one if it helps protect the environment.
 54% want to reduce the negative impact of over-tourism.
 Consider what's happened in Bali, Phuket and the Great Barrier Reef.

 ▪ Responsible travel - 48% of those questioned declare that they will use a slower mode of transport, which will reduce any negative impact on the environment - this mostly applies to sightseeing.
-Among these modes of transportation respondents mention bicycles, trams, boats or even walking/trekking.
-61% intend to travel longer to do more sightseeing.
-64% would like to go on an old train such as the infamous Orient Express, to experience the magic of the olden days.
+Among these modes of transportation, respondents mention bicycles, trams, boats or even walking/trekking.
+On the other hand, 61% intend to travel longer to do more sightseeing.
+64% would like to go on an old train, such as the infamous Orient Express, to experience the magic of the olden days.

 ▪ The trips of grandparents with their grandchildren are to be a hit - 72% of elderly people admit that spending time with children has a rejuvenating effect.
 Importantly, Booking has also focused on seniors in a broader context.
 More and more pensioners want to extend their trips - 19% of respondents want to go on an annual trip.
 Young people were also asked about their plans for old age - 47% of people who are still of working age declare that they will travel more courageously during retirement.